awmottaz/historical/README.md

 ## Usage

-Usage instructions will be written after the initial release.
+Docs are TBD until the initial release.
+For now, you can look at the unit tests for example of how to use this.